SergeiDm/CarND-Path-Planning/README.md

 5. The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.
 6. The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

-### Speed limit and acceleration (items 2, 3)
+### Speed limit and acceleration
-The initial car velocity is 0.
-According to lines 371-379 of 'main.cpp' there is incremental velocity increasing if the current value is under 49.5 and there is no a slow moving car ahead.
-In case of a slower moving car, we decrease the speed.
+The initial car velocity is 0 mph.
+Whe incrementally increase velocity (lines 371-379 of 'main.cpp') if the current value is under 49.5 mph and there is no a slow moving car ahead.
+It allows us to meet criterion about acceleration.

+In case of a slower moving car, we decrease the speed (lines 372-375).

-Lines 268-293 calculate if there is a car in front of us on the same lane and the distance less than 30m.
-For defining this, the sensor data    A slower moving car we  Obstacle
+Lines 268-293 calculate if there is a car in front of us on the same lane and the distance is less than 30 m.
+For defining this, the sensor data are used:
+- ID - car's unique ID,
+- x, y - car's x and y positions in map coordinates,
+- vx, vy - car's x and y velocities in m/s,
+- s - car's s position in frenet coordinates,
+- d - car's d position in frenet coordinates.
+Knowing our current lane, lane width (4 m.) and d values from sensor data, we can check if a car is in the same lane (line 276).

+### Lane changing - making decision
+In case of a slower moving car (lines 268-289), we should check possible lane changing.

+Lines 297-306 define successor states from initial state of our car.
+For example, if the current state is middle lane, so the next states may be middle or left or right lanes.
+To calculate next state/ lane, we use cost function (line 311) which is inversely proportional to:
+- distance between our car and detected one,
+- detected car's speed.

+We loop over all possible successor states (lines 313-349) and calculate the same cost function (line 338-345), but if the distance (in term of s frenet coordinate) between our car and a car in next lane less than 5 m. we add a big number to the cost function (line 341), because collision is possible.

+After comparing all cost functions (lines 351-356), we define the lane with the smallest cost function.
+Maybe it occurs that the current lane is the best now.

+### Trajectory generation
+Trajectory shoud be smooth

+In this project for trajectory generation, the following approach was used:
+1. Generate 3 points